slpg-fjwu/slpg-fjwu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-new updateWelcome to Fatima Jinnah Women University's **Speech and Language Processing Group**.
+Welcome to Fatima Jinnah Women University's **Speech and Language Processing Group**.
 We develop computational models for the understanding or generation of natural language.
 Some of our current areas of interest are:

 * Universal natural language processing and transfer learning
 * Natural language processing for educational applications